sunlightlabs/congress-ios/APPSTORE.md

 # What's New in Version 1.4

-- Committee hearing details with description, time and location
+- Committee hearing details with description, time, location and related bills
 - Add upcoming committee hearings to your calendar
-- Share members, legislators and committees via AirDrop
+- Share bills, legislators and committees via AirDrop
+- UI improvements
 - Various bug fixes